Skip to the content

 Starting Indoors:

-Six weeks before last frost, sow thinly into pots filled with a mix specifically for seed germination.
-Keep at 65-75°F with evenly moist conditions by placing a humidity dome over the containers until germination occurs, or by sprinkling a thin cover of vermiculite over the pots.
+Six weeks before last frost, sow thinly into pots filled with a mix specifically for seed germination, as this helps prevent damping off.
+Keep at 65-75°F with evenly moist conditions by placing a humidity dome over the containers until germination starts, or by sprinkling a thin cover of vermiculite over the pots.

 Starting Outdoors: